If you’re in search of a new cell phone plan, you may have come across Straight Talk.

 Verizon 5G Nationwide currently covers about 230 million people, or roughly 69% of the U.S. population.

-Straight Talk uses Verizon towers for services, so coverage is the same between the two carriers.
+Straight Talk uses Verizon towers for service, so coverage is the same between the two carriers.

 However, when you compare 5G coverage between the two carriers, it is a different story.
-Straight Talk has much less 5G coverage than AT&T does.
-AT&T covers 31% of the U.S. with 5G, while Straight Talk covers just 12%.
+Straight Talk has less 5G coverage than AT&T does.
+AT&T covers 41.4% of the U.S. with 5G, while Straight Talk covers just 14.7%.

 Data speeds are similar between the two carriers.